Piako River water & mud

 • 11 March 2025

 After feeling uncomfortable about my first collection of Piako River water at the end of 2024, and using it for paintings, it was suggested I ask a local Iwi what their thoughts were.
-I asked my contact with Ngāti Pāoa, Arnie Gurau, if he could ask fellow Iwi members, and if appropriate, especially the artists I've met - Trudi Long, Rudi Robinson-Cole, Janine Williams.
-Arnie came to my studio to talk to me face to face, and tell me that they were all happy for the stories to be told.
-We also exchanged more research notes and scources.
+I asked my contact with Ngāti Paoa, Arnold Gurau, if he could ask fellow Iwi members, and if appropriate, especially the artists I've met - Trudi Long, Rudi Robinson-Cole, Janine Williams.
+Arnie came to my studio to talk to me face-to-face, and tell me that they were all happy for the stories to be told.
+We also exchanged more research notes and sources.

 Arnie gave me a personal tip - before collecting, make sure your head and heart are in the right place, the right focus - and your ego is far away.
 Such a good tip.